 5. Data Usage Limits & Your Greedy Cable Company

 Last but not least, your cable company will do anything and everything to get your money, and get the last laugh.
 Once you cut the cord your internet provider might increase your prices, add hidden fees, or try to push you into a faster internet package to get more money.
 Faster than you really need.
 Be prepared to fight with them or threaten to cancel everything.

 Furthermore, they might even come after you for “data usage” or overage fees that you never knew existed.
 Similar to how Verizon or AT&T offer 2, 5 or 10GB data plans for smartphones, cable companies are starting to do the same thing to combat cord-cutters.

 Here you can see Cox Cable telling me that if I’m not careful I’ll go over my 1000GB monthly data plan.
-Now that I’m streaming live TV with Sling, they’re sending scary emails and already trying to upsell me more data at ridiculous prices.
+Now that I’m streaming live TV with Sling, they’re sending scary emails and already trying to upsell me more data at ridiculous prices, or suggest faster speeds that cost more money.
 No thanks.

 We’ve even heard horror stories from readers that were thrilled to finally cancel cable, get Netflix and a few other services, and thought they were set.
 Then 2-weeks into the month hit a 500GB data cap and received a HUGE bill from the cable and internet company.
 One reader told me Comcast wanted to charge him $10 for every 50GB, and he used 300GB over his limit.
 Ouch!

-At the end of the day this is everything you need to know.
+At the end of the day, just be prepared for anything.
 Expect some fight and resistance from cable companies, some bumps along the way, and maybe a few hurdles for you or your family.
 However, everything we mentioned is easy to overcome, has a solution, or will continue to improve over the next few years.